mosip/documentation/docs/architecture/features.md

 # Features

-Below is a sneak peek of the features available in Inji.
+Below is a comprehensive overview of the features provided by Inji.

+### Security Features

+Inji, as a digital wallet, implements robust measures to safeguard PII data and protect against cyber attacks.

+1. **Utilization of Hardware Keystore**:

+   * Inji securely stores private encryption keys by utilizing the Android hardware keystore.

+2. **Cryptographic Protection for PII Data**:

+   * Inji employs industry-standard SHA-256 and Argon2 cryptographic libraries to hash and strengthen Personally Identifiable Information (PII) data.
+The app actively detects and responds to any suspicious activities, ensuring enhanced security of user data.

+3. **Automatic Reset for Stolen or Transferred Devices**:

+   * Inji automatically resets itself in case of device theft or ownership change, thereby ensuring the security of information.

+4. **Certified Security Measures**:

+   * Inji undergoes rigorous Penetration Testing and Threat Modelling by certified experts, further enhancing its resilience against cyber threats.

+### Download and save Verifiable Credentials

-1. **Easy installation**
+1. **OpenID Support**

-* Build Inji code to generate an APK file.
-Transfer the APK file to the smartphone on which it is to be installed.
-Also, to install the app on iOS, build the app and push it onto `TestFlight`.
-* Set up the app with biometrics (Face unlock/ fingerprint based on your device settings).
-* Also, there is an option to set a passcode to unlock the app and for its subsequent usage.

-2. **Downloading the card**

-* Keeping your digital credentials (ID) with you at all times just got easier.
-* This can be done in two ways:
+   * Inji offers support for OpenID, enabling a smooth onboarding experience for identity providers (IdP).

+2. **Download Options**

-  * **Downloading VC using the UIN/ VID** – Residents can use the country-provided ID (UIN/VID) to download their cards and avail of various government and private services.
+   * Inji supports the use of the country-provided Identification Number (UIN/VID) to download identity proof, granting access to various government and private services.

-  * **Downloading VC using the Application ID** – Residents can also use their Application ID provided to them during the registration process to be able to download their card.
+   * Alternatively, the Application ID (AID) provided during the registration process can also be used to initiate the download of identity proofs.

-3. **Viewing details** of the downloaded credential – Residents can have a quick view of the demographic details present on their VCs in a card format.

-4. **Quick identification of VCs** by associating them with relevant tags- In case residents have multiple VCs on their device, they can add customized names to the VCs for quick identification.

-5. **Maintaining History** - The `History` tab on the app helps the residents in viewing the status of the VCs (downloaded/ shared/ activated, logged-in).

-6. **Sharing Credentials** - The downloaded VCs on the device can be easily shared with the Verifier for verification and to provide quick access to their services.
-The VC can be shared over `Bluetooth Low Energy (BLE)` without the need for having an internet connection.

-7. **Share with a selfie** - The residents can capture the photo on their mobile device which internally gets matched with the photo available on their card thereby helping them quickly prove their identity.

-8. **Activate VC for online login**- Residents can select the VC that can be activated and further used for online login thereby reducing the chances of the VCs being misused.
+### Sharing Identity Proofs without the Internet

+* Inji allows users to securely share their downloaded identity proofs with other INJI users using Bluetooth Low Energy (BLE) technology, removing the necessity for an internet connection.

+### Offline authentication of shared Identity proofs

+* Users can verify the authenticity of their shared ID proof by taking a self-portrait photograph on their mobile device.
+INJI compares this photograph with the image on the ID proof, confirming the correct source and owner of the proof.

+### Streamlined SSO and User-Controlled Authentication

-9. **QR Code login** - Inji can be used to sign-in to any online portal by just scanning the QR code and sharing the data based on resident' consent.
+* The Inji mobile application facilitates a Single Sign-On (SSO) function, empowering supported partners to enable a seamless login to online portals.
+This is achieved through the efficient process of scanning a QR code and sharing user data with their explicit consent.

+* Inji users have the ability to choose which downloaded ID proof should be enabled for online authentication and selectively share the credentials on their ID.
+This capability provides users with an additional layer of security and control over the utilization of their stored information.

+### Ingenious Design

+Inji functions as a comprehensive repository for a diverse array of identity proofs, leveraging its clever interface design to benefit users.

+* **Multiple views of Identity proofs**: Users can access multiple views of IDs, ranging from an overview to detailed insights.

+* **Practical Sorting logic**: The sorting and filtering logic is meticulously crafted, ensuring relevance and practicality in day-to-day use.

+* **Organized UI**: INJI provides a clear demarcation between downloaded and received identity proofs enhancing user clarity and organization.

 For a quick look at these features, refer the [Inji User Guide](https://docs.mosip.io/1.2.0/modules/inji-user-guide).